 About Stroke Association Connect

-During the coronavirus (Covid-19) pandemic, people affected by stroke are being discharged from the hospital sooner.
+Stroke Association Connect was set up during the coronavirus (Covid-19) pandemic, as people affected by stroke were often being discharged from the hospital sooner.
 Stroke survivors and their families need support, and Stroke Association Connect is here to help.

 Supported by NHS England and NHS Improvement, this service has been developed for newly diagnosed stroke survivors.
 When they're discharged from hospital, we'll get in touch to see how they're getting on, making sure they know they're not on their own after their stroke.
 We'll offer reassurance, assistance with immediate concerns, and connection to ongoing support.

 - An outreach phone call from one of our trained Stroke Association Connectors, who will provide essential reassurance, identify and support with any immediate concerns and connect people to ongoing support that they can access at any point in their recovery journey.

-- The offer of a second outreach call one to four weeks later.
+- The offer of additional outreach calls, one to four weeks later.

 - Regular follow-on information, via email or post, to support recovery.